International Shipments

 weight | object | ✔ | The item weight.
 Object includes 2 properties: value and unit . |

-ShipEngine supports adding tax IDs to your shipment to comply with current International shipping requirements.
-Note that tax_identifiers
+ShipEngine supports adding tax IDs to your shipment to comply with current international shipping requirements.
+Note that the tax_identifiers

 Property | Type | Required | Description |